kushaal-rana/FHR-Docs/src/mdFiles/fhr/tutorials/query_tool.md

 # Conclusion
 The Query Builder is a powerful interface that puts complex database queries at your fingertips without the need for in-depth SQL knowledge.
 If you need further assistance, please refer to the help documentation or contact the support team.

-## Tips for Effective Queries
-- Ensure that you have the correct spelling and case for table names and conditions.
-- Use the 'Reset' button to clear all selections and start a new query.
-- For complex queries, plan out your conditions and how they relate to each other before configuring them in the tool.

-# Conclusion
-The Query Builder is a powerful interface that puts complex database queries at your fingertips without the need for in-depth SQL knowledge.
-If you need further assistance, please refer to the help documentation or contact the support team.